|Duration: 2 hours (the average time to complete the training program, including final assessments).

 Certification Requirements: Students must view the entire program and successfully pass an online, multiple-choice final assessment with >80% passing grade within a 90 day period of time (180 days for Professional Certification Programs).
 Certificate is accessible in PDF format immediately after satisfying requirements.

 Online Training Programs Include:

-The GCP: Clinical Trial Monitoring: Study Monitoring, Documentation and Closure course is found in the following professional certification program(s):
+The GCP: An Introduction to Clinical Trial Preparation and Design course is found in the following professional certification program(s):

-Overview: This session briefly describes the legislative guidelines used to conduct clinical trials.
+Overview: This session briefly describes the relevant legal documents and guidelines relating to clinical trial design.

 For more information on the BioPharma Institute’s training programs, or to suggest a course, please complete the form located below.
 Alternatively, you may call toll free in the US: (888) 4-BIO-LRN, international callers can dial (201) 301-8370, or email Support@BioPharmaInstitute.com.